kenyee/requery-wiki/Immutable-types.md

 Limitations to consider:

 * Immutable types cannot contain relational links (however you can have foreign keys)
+* Immutable types cannot have lazy loading or change tracking
 * Immutable types must be buildable via a builder class or static create method

 Example using Google [AutoValue](https://github.com/google/auto) defining a mapping: